Gest Fellowship for Study in the Quaker Collection

 Submit the following materials, which must

-be received electronically or postmarked by February 1, 2013:
+be received electronically by February 3, 2014:

 - A three to five page statement* of research goals, including what progress has been made to date; a statement of how this project will benefit the scholarly or activist community with which it intersects, an assessment of how Haverford’s materials can further its progress, and an estimate of when the project is expected to be completed.